AnthonyCxx/Notes-and-Writeups/Bash/control-flow/case-statement.md

 # Case Statements
 Case statements are the Bash equivalent of the C/Java [switch statement](https://www.geeksforgeeks.org/switch-statement-cc/). <br />
 By default, case statements will match with one statement.
-If you want to match a case and continue matching, use `;&` in place of `;;`.
+For [fallthrough behavior](https://unix.stackexchange.com/questions/75354/can-bash-case-statements-cascade), use `;&` in place of `;;`.

 ### Basic Format
 ```bash